neuronflicker/CTF/UCF/Web_bad-code/README.md

 Average time for all characters: .010123458385467
 ```

-Another timing to look at may incolve the `str_split()` we saw earlier.
-If it splits the password into individual letters, we could also use the outputted time to see if we could find each letter in the password by checking the one that took longest (i.e. moved on to check the second letter, taking slightly longer).
-I created a script to do this:
+Another timing to look at may involve the `str_split()` we saw earlier.
+If it splits the password into individual letters to check each one is correct before moving onto the next, we could also use the outputted time to see if we could find each letter in the password.
+We can do this by checking the one that took longest (i.e. moved on to check the next letter, taking slightly longer).
+I created a script to do this for the first letter:
 ```bash
 #!/bin/bash